microsoft/azure-pipelines-task-lib/powershell/Docs/FullHelp/Get-VstsTfsService.md

         Accept wildcard characters?  false

     -TfsClientCredentials <Object>
-        Credentials to use when intializing the service.
+        Credentials to use when initializing the service.
 If not specified, the default uses the agent job token to construct the credentials object.
 The identity associated with the token depends on the scope selected in the build/release definition (either the project collection build/release service identity, or the project build/release service identity).